 Welcome to I Fish Illinois—Illinois DNR Division of Fisheries

-Join the Midwest Walleye Challenge!
+Join the Fall Midwest Walleye Challenge!

 The Midwest Walleye Challenge uses the mobile app MyCatch to record the length of each fish caught.
 Anglers take a picture of the fish on a measuring device using the app, and once the fish is reviewed by the catch team and meets the rules, it appears on a live leaderboard where anglers can see who is in the lead.
 All ages are invited to participate.
 Review the rules and event information here!
 Then download the app and you're ready to go!